Porsche 964 Turbo 3.3 and 964 Turbo 3.6 – Buying advice & price development

 Price developments – The Porsche 964 Turbo cheaper again!

-Many air-cooled Porsche rarities reached their highest price level in 2017 and have since fallen in price.
-A Porsche 993 Turbo was traded in 2017 in condition grade 1 around 200,000€ and can currently be purchased just under 20% cheaper.
-The situation is similar for the Porsche 993 RS or 964 Speedster.
-Prices also came back for the 964 Turbo 3.3.
-According to the experts at Classic Data, vehicles in very good condition are once again trading around 145,000€.
+Many rare air-cooled Porsches hit their lowest price levels in 2020 during the COVID-19 pandemic.
+A Porsche 993 Turbo in Condition 1 sold for €170,000 in 2020 and is currently trading at nearly €50,000 above that level.
+The situation is similar for the Porsche 993 RS and 964 Speedster.
+Prices for the 964 Turbo 3.3 rose even more sharply.
+According to experts at Classic Data, vehicles in very good condition are currently selling for around €230,000.

 Conclusion